CLEEGN: A Convolutional Neural Network for Plug-and-Play Automatic EEG Reconstruction: Introduction

-Currently, numerous methods have been proposed to alleviate the influence of artifacts in EEG signals.
-Traditional EEG denoising algorithms include filtering, regression, data separation or decomposition \citep{NIPS1995_754dda4b,ISLAM2016287,US20160113587A1}.
-According to previous meta-analyses on EEG artifact removal literature \citep{uriguen2015eeg,jiang2019removal}, independent component analysis (ICA) is especially popular.
+Currently, numerous methods have been proposed to alleviate the influence of artifacts in EEG signals \cite{Cmp_of_Diff_Lin_Filt_4OA,AdptFilt_Auto_Corr_of_EOG,Eva_of_EMD_4EEG,Env_Interp_in_EMD,Rm_OA_Use_DWT,CCA_2_Rm_MA,ICA_of_EEG,Eva_ASR_4_AR_EEG,nazareth2006wica,zeng2016eemdica,chen2019eemdcca}.
+According to previous meta-analyses on EEG artifact removal literature \cite{uriguen2015eeg,jiang2019removal}, independent component analysis (ICA) is especially popular.
 It is majorly used in $45\%$ of EEG denoising literature.
 ICA-based artifact removal estimates the component activity by unmixing the EEG data in the channel domain.
-Through manual or automatic identification, one can exclude the artifact components and then reconstruct the EEG data through back projection based on non-artifact components \citep{jung2000removing_bss}.
-The fast growth of deep learning methods has drawn state-of-the-art performances in a variety of machine learning problems \citep{lecun2015deep}.
-Lately, deep-learning-based EEG reconstruction has drawn much attention \citep{leite2018deep,SUN2020108,ieee9605576,lee2020eeg,CHUANG2022119586}.
-Although these methods can effectively remove artifacts from artificial synthetic signals, their performance in reconstructing real EEG data has not yet been validated in terms of decoding labeled EEG data.
-Meanwhile, the model design of existing deep-learning-based techniques for EEG reconstruction rarely takes the characteristics of EEG into account.
+Through manual or automatic identification, one can exclude the artifact components and then reconstruct the EEG data through back projection based on non-artifact components.